gliboc/sec-labs/README.md

 language.
 If an object has this type, an arrow --|> would appear in the UML diagram between him and its abstract class.
 We would implement relations too, to have possibly many more relations on the visualization !
+The file `simplerarduino.mdsl` show what would be our meta-DSL language eventually, but it is not supported by our implementation as of now.

 Finally, this straightforward execution can be abstracted into the meta-model of DSL generation, which we tried to sum up in this UML